-The BSE Sensex is trading up 102 points (up 0.4%) and the NSE Nifty is trading up 27 points (up 0.4%).
-Both, the BSE Mid Cap index and the BSE Small Cap index are trading up by 0.5%.
-Gold prices, per 10 grams, are trading at Rs 26,723 levels.
-Silver price, per kilogram is trading at Rs 35,220 levels.
-Crude oil is trading at Rs 2,106 per barrel.
-The rupee is trading at 68.07 to the US$.
+The BSE-Sensex is trading up 274 points (1.1%) and the NSE-Nifty is trading up by 85 points (1.1%).
+The BSE Mid Cap index and the BSE Small Cap index are trading in the green, up by 0.6% and 0.1% respectively.
+Gold prices, per 10 grams, are trading at Rs 26,429 levels.
+Silver price, per kilogram, is trading at Rs 35,261 levels.
+Crude oil is trading at Rs 2,996 per barrel.
+At the time of writing, the rupee stood at 63.53 to the US dollar.